mtkluc/Project1/README.md

-# Chi-Square Test Analysis
+Chi-Square Test Analysis
-Chi-Square Statistic:
-The calculated Chi-Square statistic is 1757.86.
-This value indicates a substantial difference between the observed frequencies (actual data) and the expected frequencies (what we would expect if there was no association between the variables).
+Chi-Square Statistic: The calculated Chi-Square statistic is 1757.86, indicating a significant difference between the observed and expected frequencies of flight prices across airlines.
+This large value suggests that the relationship between price ranges and airlines is not due to random chance.

-P-Value:
-The P-value is 0.0000, which is significantly lower than the common significance level of 0.05.
-This indicates strong evidence against the null hypothesis.
+P-Value: The P-value is 0.0000, far below the significance threshold of 0.05.
+This provides strong evidence against the null hypothesis, supporting the existence of an association between flight price ranges and airlines.

-Degrees of Freedom:
-The degrees of freedom for this test are 80.
-This is calculated based on the number of categories (price ranges and airlines) in the contingency table.
-Interpretation
-Rejecting the Null Hypothesis:
-The conclusion from this analysis is to reject the null hypothesis.
-This suggests that there is a significant association between the price ranges of flights and the airlines operating on the Sydney to Los Angeles route in December 2024.
+Interpretation: The null hypothesis, which assumes no association between price ranges and airlines, is rejected.
+This suggests that different airlines on the Sydney to Los Angeles route in December 2024 employ varying pricing strategies.

-# Implications
+Implications
-1. Pricing Strategies: Airlines may have different pricing strategies that are influenced by various factors such as demand, competition, or service levels.
-Understanding these differences can help airlines optimize their pricing.
+Pricing Strategies: Airlines may adjust pricing based on factors like demand, competition, or service levels.
+Understanding these strategies helps airlines optimize their pricing models to stay competitive.

-2. Travel Planning: For travellers, this information highlights that flight prices can vary significantly by airline within specific price ranges.
-This can assist in making informed decisions when selecting airlines based on budget preferences.
+Travel Planning: For travelers, this analysis reveals that flight prices can vary widely across airlines.
+This information can guide travelers in selecting the best airline for their budget.

 ![Average_Flight_Price_Range_by_Airline](https://github.com/user-attachments/assets/64c6e7d8-b560-4924-ba16-491c9018f568)
-Flights from Sydney to Los Angeles (December 2024)
-# Overview
+Average Flight Price Range by Airline
-This analysis focuses on flight prices from Sydney (SYD) to Los Angeles (LAX) for December 2024.
+Route: Sydney (SYD) to Los Angeles (LAX) in December 2024
-The goal is to understand flight availability and pricing trends, helping travellers make informed decisions.

-# Key Findings
-•	Flight Availability:
-The program checks which days have flights available, helping travellers choose the best dates to fly.
-•	Airline Pricing:
-By comparing prices, travellers can see which airlines offer the best deals.

-# Linear Regression Analysis of Flight Prices from Sydney to Los Angeles (December 2024)
 Overview
+This analysis focuses on flight availability and pricing trends for travelers planning to fly from Sydney to Los Angeles in December 2024.
+By understanding how flight prices vary, travelers can make more informed choices.

+Key Findings
+Flight Availability: The analysis identifies which dates have available flights, helping travelers choose optimal travel days.
+Airline Pricing: Comparing prices across airlines allows travelers to identify which airlines offer the most cost-effective flights.

+Linear Regression Analysis of Flight Prices (Sydney to Los Angeles, December 2024) Overview
-A linear regression analysis was performed to evaluate the relationship between flight prices and the corresponding departure dates from Sydney (SYD) to Los Angeles (LAX) in December 2024.
-This analysis helps identify trends in pricing over the month.
+A linear regression was conducted to examine the relationship between flight prices and departure dates for December 2024 on the Sydney to Los Angeles route.
+This analysis helps identify pricing trends.

-# Key Findings
+Key Findings
-Trend: The regression line indicates an upward trend in flight prices, suggesting that as the departure date approaches, prices tend to increase.
+Trend: The regression analysis reveals an upward trend in flight prices, suggesting that prices increase as the departure date approaches.
-Implications: This trend may reflect seasonal demand, where prices rise closer to peak travel times, making it essential for travelers to book flights in advance to secure better rates.
+Implications: This upward trend may reflect rising demand during peak travel periods.
+Travelers can benefit from booking early to secure better prices.
 Visualization
-A scatter plot with a regression line was created to illustrate the relationship between departure dates and flight prices.
-The scatter points represent individual flight prices, while the regression line highlights the overall trend.
+A scatter plot with a regression line was used to visualize the relationship between departure dates and flight prices.
+Individual flight prices are shown as scatter points, while the regression line highlights the overall trend.
-# Conclusion
+Findings:
-The analysis suggests that travelers looking to fly from Sydney to Los Angeles in December 2024 should consider booking early to avoid higher prices as the travel date approaches.
-Understanding this pricing trend can aid in effective travel planning and budgeting.
+To avoid higher prices as departure dates approach, travelers should consider booking flights early.
+Understanding this trend can lead to better travel planning and budgeting.

 ![Flight_Prices_Sydney_to_LosAngeles_Dec2024](https://github.com/user-attachments/assets/40ba23ea-5854-4d62-8702-e907fdf43b1d)
 ![Average_Flight_Prices_Dec24_By_Airline](https://github.com/user-attachments/assets/887b155f-d1f0-4001-b731-54fd582e527e)

-Air Traffic Score Analysis for Los Angeles (LAX) in 2018
+Air Traffic Score Analysis for Los Angeles International Airport (LAX) in 2018 Overview
-# Overview
-This analysis reviews the air traffic scores at Los Angeles International Airport (LAX) for select months in 2018, highlighting periods of high traveler volume.
+This analysis reviews air traffic at Los Angeles International Airport (LAX) during select months of 2018, identifying periods of high congestion.

-# Key Findings
+Key Findings
-Traffic Scores: The scores indicate traveler activity at LAX, with higher values representing greater airport congestion.
+Traffic Scores: Higher scores indicate greater traveler activity and airport congestion.
-Peak Months: The analysis identifies the months with the highest traffic scores, helping travelers understand when the airport is busiest.
+Peak Months: The analysis reveals that February 2018 had the highest traffic score (34), followed by January (33), and March (32)
-Monthly Air Traffic Scores for 2018
-Month	Traffic Score
-2018-01	33
-2018-02	34
-2018-03	32

-# Conclusion
-February 2018 recorded the highest traffic score of 34, indicating it was a particularly busy month for travel at LAX.
-January 2018 followed closely with a score of 33, while March 2018 had a slightly lower score of 32.
-Travelers should consider these findings when planning trips to Los Angeles, as traveling during these peak months may lead to increased congestion and longer wait times at the airport.
-For a more comfortable experience, selecting less busy months could be beneficial.

 ![Air_Traffic_Scores_LAX_2018](https://github.com/user-attachments/assets/76a7025f-d966-4377-b3a9-b01ea979729b)